All Episodes

 To you for many, many years.

-I believe that happiness is not material things, it's a peace of mind that you have, and knowing that because we live in this wonderful country, we can we can change things.
+And knowing that because we live in this wonderful country, we can change things.

 And I've seen people that are happy.

-Uh when we when we first started out in our marriage, we had limited income.
+When we first started out in our marriage, we had limited income.

-We were happy then, now we have more income, and we're still blessed, but it's not the material things that are making me happy.
+But it's not the material things that are making me happy.

-Well, happiness is uh definition.
+Well, happiness is definition.

-I mean, that there is a definition for it, but I think it differs from person to person.
+I mean, there is a definition for it, but I think it differs from person to person.

 And that's what we're seeing.